 From the car park, go past the gate and follow the obvious gravel trail (heading east) parallel to the highway.
 Less than 100 metres from the metal entrance gate you'll see a single track head off on the left, jump onto this and follow it for about 50 metres until it drops you back out onto the gravel road (it was just a short cut).

-Don't continue on the single track on the other side of the road (that's the way you'll come back).
-Instead, turn left onto the gravel road and follow it for another 600 metres until you'll emerge out into an open area near the monster bridge.
+For those looking to do a XC ride, turn left onto the gravel road (you'll see a route sign) and follow it for another 600 metres until you'll emerge out into an open area near the monster bridge.
 You'll see a set of dirt jumps in front of you on your left and up on the hill on your right you should a couple of flat areas where buildings used to be and also plenty of single track wending its way up the hill.

 The cross country trail heads up the gully between the dirt jumps (on your left) and the open area (on your right).
-You'll know you've gone the right way if you have the (usually dry) creek on your right and you find yourself climbing some switchbacks after about a hundred metres.
+You'll know you've gone the right way if you have the (usually dry) creek on your right and you find yourself climbing some switchbacks (The Green Core Climb) after about a hundred metres.

-OK, this is the new, and hardest, section of the cross country course.
-If you follow this, you will gain nearly 100 metres in altitude in just 1.6kms on some tough track , and then you'll plunge down and lose all of this height in about 500 metres.
-I would seriously only recommend this section for stronger intermediate riders.
-For all other riders, keep your eyes open on your right at about the second switchback and you'll see a cutoff that drops down into the creek essentially bypassing this new section.
-As I say in the route options, on your first ride through the park, I'd recommend doing the rest of the course first then coming back to this new section if you found the rest well within your skills.
+OK, this is a fairly hard section of the cross country course.
+If you follow this, you will gain nearly 100 metres in altitude in just 1.6kms on some tough intermediate track, and then you'll plunge down the XC descent and lose all of this height in about 500 metres.
+I would seriously only recommend this section for intermediate riders.
+For all other riders, keep your eyes open on your right at about the second switchback and you'll see a cutoff that drops down into the creek essentially bypassing this section.
+If this is your first ride through the park, I'd recommend doing the rest of the course first then coming back to this new section if you found the rest well within your skills.